 Dual Master of Public Administration - Master of Public Health

-The School of Public Affairs and the Colorado School of Public Health jointly sponsor the dual Master of Public Administration/Master of Public Health degree program.
-The dual degree program provides students to opportunity to take the core of both programs and choose electives that suit their career and personal goals.
-Electives in one program are allowed to count as an elective in the other.
+The School of Public Affairs and the Colorado School of Public Health jointly sponsor this dual-degree program, which enables you to take the core of both programs, and choose electives that simultaneously count toward both programs and that suit your career and personal goals.

 The Program at a Glance

-School: School of Public AffairsCampus: CU DenverClassroom: Online and on campus classesCredits required for completion: 60Maximum transfer credits: 6Application deadline: Fall: August 1; Spring: December 1; Summer: May 1
+School: School of Public AffairsCampus: CU DenverClassroom: Online and on campus classesRecommended completion time: 3 YearsCredits required for completion: 60Maximum transfer credits: 6Maximum credits per year: In most cases, students wishing to take more than 18 credit hours per semester (12 in the summer session) must have the overload approved by the dean.Application deadline: Fall: August 1; Spring: December 1; Summer: May 1

 The dual degree program requires 60 credit hours of graduate coursework